eobanb/setaudio/README.md

 2. Run `launchctl load ~/Library/LaunchAgents/com.eoban.setaudio.plist`

-3. Move the `Audiodevice` directory to `/Applications/`.
+3. Move the `Audiodevice` directory to `/Applications/`

 ## Notes

 * The program should now run automatically in the background when your audio device is plugged in.

-* To disable, run `launchctl unload ~/Library/LaunchAgents/com.eoban.setaudio.plist` .
+* To disable, run `launchctl unload ~/Library/LaunchAgents/com.eoban.setaudio.plist`

-* This has been tested on macOS High Sierra only.
+* This has been tested on macOS High Sierra and the Elgato Thunderbolt 3 dock only.
 Functionality on other versions is unknown.